 These rules apply to UK-to-UK transactions as well as cross-border transactions.

 The regime therefore applies not only to the provision of products and services but also to finance arrangements, including both the rate of return charged and the amount of loan principal (or equivalent) made available.
 It is therefore the mechanism by which the UK's revenue authorities address the issue of thin capitalisation.
-Currently, unlike many other territories, the United Kingdom does not currently operate any 'safe harbours' of any kind in relation to the amount of debt or interest (or equivalents) it considers demonstrates that a UK company or group is not thinly capitalised.
-However, HMRC have announced the introduction of a new UK interest deductibility rule, effective from April 2017.
+Currently, unlike many other territories, the United Kingdom does not operate any 'safe harbours' of any kind in relation to the amount of debt or interest (or equivalents) it considers demonstrates that a UK company or group is not thinly capitalised.
+However, a new UK interest deductibility rule has been introduced, effective from April 2017.
 This is discussed under Funding costs in the Deductions section.

 Parties are considered related for the purpose of transfer pricing rules where either one controls the other or both are under common control.
 Control here is not confined to situations in which one party is the majority shareholder in the other.
 Effectively, control exists where one party has the power to ensure that the affairs of another party are conducted in accordance with the first party's wishes.
 The concept is also subject to two important extensions: